 Other programming languages that are popular with IT professionals vs each other (C++, Java, Go, PHP, C# and Node JS)

 It seems that not long ago we were limited by the amount of production ready, easy to adopt programming languages, but this has changed dramtically in recent years.

 If you are already looking at a new language to learn for day to day scripting and programming then you can also check out some other languages which are also popular with IT professionals:

-Think about what it is that your looking for when making this important decision.
+Think about what it is that your looking for when making this important decision about which system to adopt.
 What factors will be most helpful to you in the long run?
 Will these coding skills make a difference in the future, or just now – and how much of an investment do you want to put into learning them?